JorjaKark/LBAW/README.md

 # A2: Actors and User Stories – Checklist

 ## Artifact
-- [ ] 1.1 The artifact reference and name are clear
+- [X] 1.1 The artifact reference and name are clear
-- [ ] 1.2 The goal of the artifact is briefly presented (1, 2 sentences)
+- [X] 1.2 The goal of the artifact is briefly presented (1, 2 sentences)

 ## UML
-- [ ] 2.1 The actors diagram is presented
+- [ ] 2.1 The actors diagram is presented - > a terminar
-- [ ] 2.2 Actors are represented using standard UML
+- [ ] 2.2 Actors are represented using standard UML -> a terminar
-- [ ] 2.3 Generalizations are represented using standard UML
+- [X] 2.3 Generalizations are represented using standard UML
 - [X] 2.4 Standard graphic elements and practices are used (e.g. no colors, only black & white)

 ## Actors
 - [X] 3.1 Actors are vertically organized
-- [ ] 3.2 Generic actors are at the top, specializations under them
+- [X] 3.2 Generic actors are at the top, specializations under them
-- [ ] 3.3 Each actor is briefly described
+- [ ] 3.3 Each actor is briefly described -> falta uml pa terminar
 - [X] 3.4 Actors represent roles
-- [ ] 3.5 All actors can be mapped to the user roles described in A1
+- [ ] 3.5 All actors can be mapped to the user roles described in A1 -> a terminar
-- [ ] 3.6 Actors clearly map all the user roles defined in A1
+- [ ] 3.6 Actors clearly map all the user roles defined in A1 -> a terminar
 - [ ] 3.7 A non-authenticated actor is defined (the most general)
 - [ ] 3.8 There is a 'Visitor' role for sign-up and login actions
 - [ ] 3.9 An authenticated actor is defined (distinct from the ‘registered user’)